BSc (Hons) Operating Department Practice

 Operating department practice is an exciting, fast-changing field with opportunities to work across different surgical and anaesthesia specialities.
 Our highly practical course is designed to develop clinical knowledge, skills and behaviours for working in operating theatres and wider perioperative settings.

-After graduation, and once you have registered as an operating department practitioner (ODP) with the Health and Care Professional Council (HCPC), you’ll be expected to take responsibility for a patient’s welfare and personalise their care activities to meet their psychological and physical needs.
-You’ll work as part of an interdisciplinary theatre team that is made up of professionals from a variety of clinical disciplines.
+After graduation, and once you have registered as an operating department practitioner (ODP) with the Health and Care Professions Council (HCPC), you’ll be expected to take responsibility for a patient’s welfare and personalise their care activities.
+You’ll work as part of a multidisciplinary team that is made up of professionals from a variety of clinical disciplines.
 You may find work in any of the three phases of perioperative care – anaesthesia, surgery or recovery – or in a role that combines all these areas.

 As a graduate, you’ll possess in-depth knowledge in areas such as human anatomy and physiology, psychology, medicine management, and legal and ethical issues, as well as skills in surgical and anaesthetic procedures, teamwork and interpersonal communication.
 You’ll be adept at forward planning and time management, and have a clear understanding and appreciation of the role of other healthcare professionals.